factcast/factcast/factcast-site/documentation/content/factus/testing.md

 ```
 on your integration Test Class.

-The easy way to get the full package by just extending AbstractIntegrationTest:
+The easy way to get the full package is to just extend AbstractIntegrationTest:

 ```java
 public class MyIntegrationTest extends AbstractFactcastIntegrationTest { // ...